marktkimball/branch-hill-baptist/src/pages/sermons/index.md

 templateKey: sermons-page
 path: /sermons
 title: Sermon Archives
-subtitle: The ear of the wise seeketh knowledge
+subtitle: Past sermons from the pulpit of Branch Hill Baptist Church
 lead: Looking for some morning inspiration during your drive to work?
 Heard a great message this past Sunday that you just have to listen to again?
 We've got you covered!
 Check out all of our sermon series today.